Sujatha Fernandes is an Associate Professor of Sociology at Queens College and the Graduate Center, City University of

-Her research combines in-depth, engaged ethnography of global social movements with an analysis of the economic and political conditions that give rise to these movements.
+Her research combines social theory and political economy with in-depth, engaged ethnography of global social movements.
 Her first book, Cuba Represent! looks at the forms of cultural struggle that arose in post-Soviet Cuban society.
 Her second book, Who Can Stop the Drums? explores the spaces for political agency opened up for barrio-based social movements by a hybrid post-neoliberal state under radical left wing leader Hugo Chavez.
 In her next book, Close to the Edge she explores whether the musical subculture of hip hop could create and sustain a new global cultural movement.
 Her current book project is entitled, "Mobilizing Stories: The Contemporary Uses of Storytelling."
 It traces the use of storytelling by states, NGOs, and social movements in a range of global contexts, including immigrant rights movements in the United States.

 Fernandes has written about global forms of black popular culture, hip hop, and social movements in both academic journals and popular forums, including The New York Times, The Nation, The Huffington Post, American Prospect, and Colorlines.
 Her work has been reprinted in several languages, including Spanish, Portuguese, German, French, and Chinese, and she has a translation forthcoming in Italian.

 She has been awarded several distinguished fellowships, including a three year Wilson-Cotsen Fellowship from the Society of Fellows in the Liberal Arts at Princeton University; a Mellon Foundation fellowship at the Center for the Humanities at the CUNY Graduate Center; a Mid-Career Mellon Fellowship at the CUNY Graduate Center; a Mellon Dissertation fellowship; and an SSRC Dissertation Arts fellowship.
 In 2008, she was awarded the Felix Gross Award from the CUNY Academy for Arts and Sciences in recognition of outstanding research.
 In Spring 2014, she held a Distinguished CUNY Fellowship at the Advanced Research Collaborative (ARC) at the CUNY Graduate Center.